Muscle and tendon tear surgery : when is surgery necessary?

 The after-effects depend on the area and extent of the tear.
 Typically, they include:

-• progressive rehabilitation, implemented quickly to limit stiffening.
+• A gradual rehabilitation, implemented quickly to limit stiffness.

-• Specific work on the mobility, strength and proprioception.
+• Specific work on mobility, strength and proprioception.

 Dr. Coulin works with specialized physiotherapists to ensure optimal care, allowing the patient to gradually regain normal muscle function and, if possible, a return to sport.